Silber8806/CSCI-33a-Project1/README.md

 Honestly think there is a lot of room for improvement.
 This is more of a quick prototype.

+## Some Notes:

+#### CSS and JavaScript Notes
+There are a few things I amended at the ending.
+I ran everything through a formatter: python, css and html, re-positioned the JavaScripts from near the end of the \<body> to within the  \<head> tag and decided to keep the CSS file instead of run it through SCSS, because the file length is small at the moment.
+I think in the future I would refactor CSS to SCSS once the rules become more cumbersome.

+#### Postgres exist clause use
+For database logic, I frequently use the postgres exists clause.
+Exists works similar to a join, but doesn't produce duplicate keys.
+Instead it acts more like a filter.
+I use this in production environments for ETL processes and it's very handy for this type of operation.
+I think this is ok to use here and just interjecting some of my experience from working with postgres for the last 4 years.

+#### Design choice for import.py

+For the import.py script, I followed ETL process called: Truncate and reload followed by a merge.
+It might look a bit weird, but all it does is prevent duplicate loads from having any effect or partial loads.
+This is a common pattern for small ETL jobs.
+The design was based on my experience as a Data Warehouse Developer at Forrester Research.

+#### Use of insert and lack of with in import.py

+I based the insert statement on the class example, printed out rows and didn't use the with clause when opening a file.
+I did this,because the class example used insert, printed rows and didn't have a with clause when opening files.
+Typically, if I was going to write this at work, I'd add a with statement and I'd use the COPY Command, bulk loader or native driver to upload the data, because it's a bit faster.
+I decided against the later due to the code being structured that way in the lecture.
+It's also possible that my knowledge is outdated here.

 ## sources
 1. Placeholder Image:
 https://pkf-francisclarkcareers.co.uk/wp-content/uploads/2017/10/placeholder.png